Best 5 WordPress Maintenance Mode Plugins

-When making edits or updates to your site, you may need to put your site in maintenance mood to ensure your user experience is not ruined.
-In this mode, instead of seeing your site, users see a page telling them your site is under maintenance and will be up soon.
+When editing your WordPress site, you may need to put your site in maintenance mode with the help of a plugin to ensure your user experience is not ruined.
+When your site is in maintenance mode, instead of seeing the site, users see a page telling them your site is under maintenance and will be up soon.

 In other cases, your site may still be in development and you may decide to put up a coming soon page to signify that you are launching soon.

 WordPress has a default maintenance page.
 The problem is, it is not pleasant looking.
 Thus, it’s best to use a maintenance mode plugin.
-With these plugins, you can create a coming soon page, a launch page, a maintenance page, etc. Even more, you can capture leads with these plugins while still working on your website.
+After activating the plugin, you can create a coming soon page, a launch page, a maintenance page, etc. Even more, you can capture leads with maintenance plugins while still working on your website.

 In this article: